 Tier 3 CAMHS are able to work with children & young people where there are signs and symptoms suggestive of the following:

-• ADHD (attention deficit hyperactivity disorder) in school aged children
+• ADHD (attention deficit hyperactivity disorder) in children aged 6 and above

 • Moderate to severe depression

 • Moderate to severe anxiety or phobia (not responding to Tier 2 interventions)